dineshkoilada/dsa/patterns/01_two_pointers/README.md

 ## 📚 Key Takeaways

-1. Always **define the problem** and ask **clarifying questions** before coding.
+1. Use two pointers for problems involving pairs, subarrays, or in-place modifications.
-2. Establish clear **base cases** and verify all edge conditions.
+2. Optimize time complexity from O(n²) to O(n) by avoiding nested loops.
-3. Use two pointers when dealing with sorted arrays and pairwise comparisons.
+3. Manage pointers by moving them based on problem-specific logic (sum, match, area, etc.).
-4. This pattern significantly reduces time complexity compared to nested loops.
+4. The pattern works for both sorted and unsorted arrays if you have a clear movement strategy.
-5. Predict the **time and space complexity** logically by analyzing how many times each operation runs and whether additional memory is used.
+5. Predict the **time and space complexity** logically by analyzing pointer movement and memory usage.

 ---

-Next, let's dive into the **Sliding Window Pattern** to tackle problems involving subarrays and substrings!
+Next, let’s explore the **Sliding Window Pattern** to tackle problems involving subarrays and substrings!